A non-unitary solar constraint for long-baseline neutrino experiments: Non-unitarity in neutrino oscillations

-In the PDG parameterisation, the unitary lepton mixing matrix is given by $U=e^{i\theta_{23}\lambda_7}e^{i\theta_{13}\lambda_5}e^{i\theta_{12}\lambda_2}$ with a complex phase appended to the off-diagonal components of $e^{i\theta_{13}\lambda_5}$, where $\lambda_j$ are Gell-Mann matrices.
 Inspired by the 3-flavour MSW derivation (\cite{Shi:1991zw}), we can further simplify the calculations by considering the propagation Hamiltonian in an alternate basis where we rotate by $e^{-i\theta_{23}\lambda_7}$ and $e^{-i\theta_{13}\lambda_5}$ so that the unitary part of the mixing matrix represents mixing between the mass states and some new non-flavour eigenstates.
-This reduces the PMNS matrix to $U=e^{i\theta_{12}\lambda_2}$.
-Assuming the off-diagonal entries of $A$ are small (we only consider small deviations from unitarity), the rotations approximately commute with $A$ so that on the new basis the Hamiltonian is approximately
+Usually, this reduces the unitary PMNS matrix to $U=e^{i\theta_{12}\lambda_2}$.
+Here, to leading order on the non-unitary corrections, we can commute the rotations with the lower-triangular matrix $A$ while only accruing small errors\footnote{Linear on the deviation from unitarity but suppressed by the smallness of $\theta_{13}$} on the electron row of the vacuum hamiltonian $\mathcal{H}_{vac(1i)}$.
+Thus,